NARA NW

-History
+Our History

 Traditional Indian culture and spirituality have always been an integral part of NARA NW’s services.
 In recognition of our service to American Indian and Alaska Natives, NARA NW has been honored with a sacred pipe, a totem pole, sacred fire circle, and a drum.
 The pipe and drum continue to be used in our sacred ceremonies; the totem pole stands at the entrance of our residential facility.
-It is our philosophy to honor and support the emotional, physical, spiritual and mental health of our Indian people.
+It is our philosophy to honor and support the emotional, physical, spiritual and mental health of our AI/AN people.

 3566